bradleysigma/tirules/questions.md

 ### Dannel of the Tenth (Hero)
 - Can infantry be committed to Mecatol Rex when the Custodians token is present?
 - Can infantry be committed to planets in The Fracture?

+### Yin Ascendant (Breakthrough)
+- Can the Yin player gain the Obsidian alliance ability while the Firmament is in the game, or vice versa?

 ## The Vuil'raith Cabal